bbelojevic/pac-bb/README.md

 # pac-backend

 - create a docker hub account
-- add Dockerfile, go to pac-bb/Dockerfile and add a plugin for com.spotify/dockerfile-maven-plugin into the pom.xml
+- add Dockerfile, go to pac-bb/pac/pac-backend/Dockerfile, also add a plugin for com.spotify/dockerfile-maven-plugin into the pom.xml

 ```
 mvn install